Hiro Matsuda

+Yasuhiro Kojima (小島 泰弘, Kojima Yasuhiro) (July 22, 1937 – November 27, 1999), best known by his ring name Hiro Matsuda (ヒロ・マツダ, Hiro Matsuda), was a Japanese professional wrestler, trainer, and booker.

+Early life

+Yasuhiro Kojima (小島 泰弘, Kojima Yasuhiro) was born in Yokohama.
+He attended Ebara High School in the Ōta ward of Tokyo, where he was an ace pitcher on the baseball team.

 Professional wrestling career

-Kojima played an active role as an ace pitcher at baseball in Nittai Ebara High School Baseball Club in Japan, and after graduating, he joined Japan Pro Wrestling in 1957, but left in 1960.
-Then Matsuda went to Peru.
-In Peru, he worked in the name of Ernesto Kojima.
-Later, after moving to Mexico through the United States, the ring name was changed to Kojima Saito, Great Matsuda, and Hiro Matsuda.
+After graduating high school, Kojima joined Rikidōzan's Japan Pro Wrestling in 1957, but left in 1960 due to his dissatisfaction with the highly-hierarchical nature of the Japanese wrestling scene.
+Kojima then went to Peru, where he worked as Ernesto Kojima.
+Later, after moving to Mexico through the United States, the ring name was changed to Kojima Saito, Great Matsuda, and eventually Hiro Matsuda.
 The name “Matsuda” was a ring name given to two Japanese wrestlers active in the mainland of America, “Sorakichi Matsuda” in the 1880s and Manjiro "Matty" Matsuda in the 1920s.
-He initially debuted under his real name at Rikidōzan's Japanese Wrestling Association.

 When wrestling in Mexico, he had matches against the legendary luchador El Santo, and he later studied with Karl Gotch in the United States in order to learn catch-as-catch-can and submission wrestling.
 During this period he learned one of his finishing maneuvers, the German suplex hold.
 Kojima adopted his Hiro Matsuda identity while competing in the southern United States, inspired by earlier wrestlers Sorakichi Matsuda and Matty Matsuda.
-Over this period he would also wrestle occassionally in Japan, where he formed a tag team with Antonio Inoki.
+Over this period he would also wrestle occasionally in Japan, where he formed a tag team with Antonio Inoki.

-Matsuda was the first Japanese wrestler to win a National Wrestling Alliance world singles title when he won its Junior Heavyweight Championship on July 11, 1964, in Tampa, Florida by defeating Danny Hodge, which he held until dropping it to Angelo Savoldi on November 13th of the same year.
-He would win a second title in 1975 defeating Ken Mantell, also later losing the belt to Hodge.
-After issuing several challenges to the champion, Matsuda's match against NWA World Heavyweight Champion Lou Thesz on December 10, 1964 in Jacksonville, Florida, ended without a winner as a result of a time limit draw.
+Matsuda was the first ethnically-Japanese wrestler to win a National Wrestling Alliance world singles title when he won its Junior Heavyweight Championship on July 11, 1964, in Tampa, Florida by defeating Danny Hodge, which he held until dropping it on November 13 to Angelo Savoldi.
+On December 10, Matsuda's match against NWA World Heavyweight Champion Lou Thesz in Jacksonville, Florida, ended without a winner as a result of a time limit draw.
+He would win a second title in 1975 by defeating Ken Mantell, also later losing the belt to Hodge, whom he had a series of matches with.
+In the late 60s, Matsuda worked as part of a tag team with The Missouri Mauler, facing heels Rip Hawk and Swede Hanson.